 4. Prevent stings and scrapes – It’s not just fish you have to worry about.
 Your reef tank is a dangerous place.
 Anemones sting, live rock can scratch your hands, jagged coral skeletons can give you a good poke and don’t get me started on those nasty Palythoa.
 Reaching into a tight crevice or behind the rockwork with unprotected hands is risky business.
 Glove up for the sake of your hands!

 5. Open wounds – If you have a cut, sore, burn or similar injury, you don’t want to expose it to the gunk and bacteria that is floating around your aquarium.
 In this instance, gloves are a must.

 6. Allergic reactions – It’s the oddest thing.
 Some people get a rash after sticking their hands in their fish tank.
-If your hands don’t come into contact with the water, your skin won’t flare up – gloves fit the bill.
+If your hands don’t come into contact with the water (especially the green one), your skin won’t flare up – gloves fit the bill.

 How to find your glove size for a snug, comfortable fit